tldr-pages/tldr/pages/common/bandwhich.md

 # bandwhich

-> A CLI utility for displaying current network utilization by process, connection or remote IP/hostname.
+> Display the current network utilization by process, connection or remote IP/hostname.
 > More information: <https://github.com/imsnif/bandwhich>.

 - Show the remote addresses table only: